 You should research and compile keywords for each page on your site.
-Keyword research tools like Ubersuggest and Keywordtool.io can help you understand the keywords people research related to your products and services.
+Keyword research tools like KeywordsFX and Keywordtool.io can help you understand the keywords people research related to your products and services.

 Look at helpful metrics, like monthly search volume and competition, to determine which keywords offer you the most value.

 In most cases, smaller companies will focus on long-tail keywords or keywords with three to four words.

 Long-tail keywords often have lower monthly search volumes, but they also have lower competition.
 It’s typically easier to decipher the search intent behind long-tail keywords since they are more specific.

 For example, if someone searches the short-tail term, “dog treats,” it’s hard to identify exactly what they want to find.
 Maybe they’re researching the best dog treats for small dogs, or they might want to try a dog treat recipe.

 On the other hand, if someone searches the long-tail phrase, “buy dog treats for puppies,” you know exactly what they want to find — and that they’re ready to purchase.

 High-performing SEO campaigns contain both short and long-tail keywords — and the terms you choose to target will depend on your business and goals.

 What is content?
 Content provides users with answers and search engines with context.